Want the perfect workout program?

 Best rep range: 15-25 reps

-This exercise will hit all three heads, with emphasis on the long head.
-However, if you use a high rep range and don't cheat on your reps (fully extend), then your medial head will get some serious activation.
+The cable overhead extension will hit all three heads, with emphasis on the long head.
+However, if you use a high rep range and don't cheat on your reps (fully extend), then your medial head will get some serious activation with this variation of the overhead cable machine tricep extension.

 Here’s how to perform the cable with rope overhead extension: